 As part of your Medicare Plan B coverage, you can take advantage of an annual wellness exam.
-ExacCare walk-in clinic in Crossville, Kingston, and Loudon, Tennessee, offers comprehensive Medicare wellness exams as part of your preventive health care.
+ExacCare walk-in clinic in Crossville and Kingston, Tennessee, offers comprehensive Medicare wellness exams as part of your preventive health care.
 The experienced team of nurse practitioners and physicians assistants offers a variety of wellness exam services, including vaccinations and health screenings to ensure you’re in optimal health.
 Learn more by calling the clinic or booking an appointment online.

 The purpose of your Medicare annual wellness exam is to detect disease in its earliest stages, as well as prevent disease from occurring.

 As part of your annual preventive health plan, you are entitled to receive one visit during the first 12 months that you have Medicare Part B. If you have Part B coverage for longer than 12 months, you can establish a preventive health care plan with your ExacCare provider during future medical visits.